-Fast, delicious, and versatile, this Easy Two Ingredient Naan Bread is sure to be your new favorite side!
+Quick, delicious, and versatile, this Easy Naan Bread recipe is made with only two ingredients and will surely be your new favorite pita bread!
 Made with just self-rising flour and sour cream, its rich flavor and chewy texture make it a wonderful addition to just about any meal.
+Serve naan with this Instant Pot Butter Chicken – it’s a perfect Indian-inspired dinner.

 What is Naan?

-At heart, Naan is a simple flatbread, similar to pita bread or even tortillas.
-It’s part of traditional Indian cuisine, and is usually made in a clay oven called a tandoor.
+Naan is a simple flatbread, similar to pita bread or even tortillas.
+It’s part of traditional Indian cuisine and is usually made in a clay oven called a tandoor.
 The dough is kneaded, then shaped, and finally slapped onto the sides of the hot tandoor.
 They bake up crunchy on the bottom and bubbly on top.
-They are lightly browned, even charred, and utterly delicious!
+They are lightly browned, slightly charred, and utterly delicious!

 What is the Difference Between Naan and Pita Bread?

 Pita bread is usually a very basic recipe using just flour, water, yeast, oil, and salt.
-But, Naan bread is enriched with yogurt, and sometimes butter and eggs.
-The result is flavorful and chewy, perfect for eating plain or with a savory entree.
+But Naan bread is enriched with yogurt and sometimes butter and eggs.
+The result is flavorful and chewy, perfect for eating plain or with an entree.

 - Flour: To make this dish a two-ingredient dish, I use self-rising flour.
 It already has leaveners (like baking powder) mixed in using the correct ratio, so you can just measure it into your recipe and go.

-- Sour Cream: I usually look for sour cream with no gums or stabilizers added, for the best result.
-You’ll need 1 cup of sour cream.
+- Sour Cream: You’ll need 1 cup of sour cream.

 - Olive Oil: For brushing.